Public Safety staff honored for going above and beyond

 Tim Marron, who took over last month as executive director of Public Safety, said, "It is longstanding tradition in the emergency services field to recognize those who have stepped forward to save lives.
 (These commendations) recognize the selfless pursuit of duty that emergency services personnel commit to under sometimes dire circumstances.
 (The commendations) also serve to reassure the community that there are those among us who will respond to help, and who train and prepare to fulfill our primary mission: to protect and save lives."

-Pictured left to right: Edward Andrich, Randy Carroll, Matt Vielbig, Brianna Miller and Steve Sayler.
+Pictured left to right: Edward Andrich, Randy Carroll, Matt Vielbig, Chris Wilcoxen, Brianna Miller and Steve Sayler.